magic2k/MassAdminTool/README.md

 Missing features:

  - fine formatted log for command results output for each ssh server
- - ThreadPool for simultaneous connections (update 1000 servers in 30 seconds - "Let Galaxy Burn!" (c))
+ - ThreadPool for simultaneous connections
  - support for ssh keys
  - less ugly interface :)